 Explore Fort Jefferson

 Fort Jefferson is the largest brick building in the Western Hemisphere!
 Although the fort was never completed, it still covers a staggering 11 of the islands 16 acres.
 You can take a guided tour of the fort or just walk around and explore the fort on your own.
 You can even stand on top and see dramatic views of the entire area!

-Dry Tortugas is a world-class birding destination and will set your inner bird nerd into sheer excitement, especially during the spring migration!
+Dry Tortugas NP is a world-class birding destination and will set your inner bird nerd into sheer excitement, especially during the spring migration!
 This period between mid-February through mid-May can bring in as many as 200 different varieties of birds.
 Inclement weather will bring in a higher concentration of birds as well as more of the rare sightings.
 Almost 300 different bird species have been identified here and the Magnificent Frigate Bird and Sooty Terns nesting only in the Dry Tortugas within the continental United States.

 Be a Beach Bum